Rochas: Marco Zanini, 2008–2013

 On November 3, 2008, Marco Zanini was named new artistic director for the fashion house, in partnership with the Italian company GIBO.
 He showed his first collection during Paris Fashion Week in February 2009.
 His ambition to build "brick by brick" and season after season the foundations of a renewed House of Rochas, his insistence on making each new collection "unpredictable", confirm the renaissance of Rochas in fashion.

 In September 2013, it was confirmed that Zanini would be leaving Rochas after five years with the brand to take on the role of Creative Director at the House of Schiaparelli.

 Alessandro Dell'Acqua, 2014–2020

 From 2014 to 2020, Alessandro Dell'Acqua served as women’s wear creative director at Rochas.
 Dell'Acqua's first show for Rochas was set to take place in February 2014.

 In 2015, Interparfums announced it would buy Rochas from Procter & Gamble for $108 million.

 In 2017 Rochas unveiled its first menswear collection, created by French designer Béatrice Ferran.

+Charles de Vilmorin, 2021-2023

+Charles de Vilmorin was appointed as new creative director in 2021 only two weeks after he debuted his eponymous brand.

+Alessandro Vigilante, 2024-Present

+In December 2023, Rochas announced the appointment of Alessandro Vigilante to the creative director position.
+Vigilante has previously worked for brands such as Dolce & Gabbana and Gucci, and was hired by Rochas in May 2023 as a design employee.
+He will continue to design and produce a line under his own name during his time as creative director of Rochas.